-The Office has been involved with the program since 2005 and supports the program through staff placements in Indonesia and Australia.
+the program since 2005 and aff placements in Indonesia

-In July 2011, the Assistant Ombudsman Complaints Resolution visited Indonesia.
-The purpose of the visit was to work with Indonesia's incoming Ombudsmen, to develop a work program for the next phase of the program and to continue to evaluate outcomes from earlier program activities.
-In March 2012, the Indonesian anti-corruption body, KPK, visited the Western Australian Ombudsman to understand more about our role in handling complaints and accountable and transparent decision making in the public sector.
+Ombudsman Complaints purpose of the visit was to Ombudsmen, to develop a se of the program and to m earlier program activities. anti-corruption body, KPK, the Indonesian visited the Western Australian Ombudsman to understand more about our role in handling complaints and accountable and transparent decision making in the public sector.